 ✅ Do: Stay Consistent with Emoji Style

 If your brand uses specific emojis often, keep them consistent across channels to reinforce recognition.
 For example, using 🎉 for promotions or 🛍️ for product drops helps build visual association.
-Avoid switching styles frequently, it creates tone dissonance and weakens the visual identity you’re trying to build.
+Avoid switching styles frequently because it creates tone dissonance and weakens the visual identity you’re trying to build.

 ❌ Don’t: Spam with Emojis